The Gray’s Inn Road Fire

 At the time of the incident George Carter was in his mid thirties.
 He was not a Londoner in the strict sense of the word, having been born and brought up in Samford Spiney in Devon.
 Before coming to London, a move he made at some point in the 1860s, he had worked as a copper miner at Devon Great Consols, and one imagines that hard physical labour of this sort was a useful background for the life of an officer in the Metropolitan Police.
 Although we do not know why he relocated, it is reasonable to suppose that he was hoping to improve his personal circumstances.

 And they would have been pretty dreadful, for George was already working in the mines at the time of the 1851 census, when he was sixteen.
 At that age he might have been stationed on the surface, washing the ore.
-However, it is possible that he was already employed underground, toiling in the shafts and galleries in suffocating darkness, breathing in acidic vapours, and risking life and limb from the gunpowder explosions that constantly pounded the rock face.
+However, it is possible that he was already employed underground, where he would toil in the shafts and galleries in suffocating darkness, breathing in acidic vapours and risking life and limb from the gunpowder explosions that constantly pounded the rock face.

 Recruitment to the Metropolitan Police was a rigorous process, and a candidate had to be examined by the Surgeon-in-Chief, who assessed his physical suitability.
-How demanding the life of an officer was can be judged from a report published in 1874, not long after George Carter joined, in which it was estimated that forty percent of recruits left of their own accord in the first year.
+How demanding the life of an officer was can be judged from a report published not long after George Carter joined in 1874, in which it was estimated that forty percent of recruits left of their own accord in the first year.
 Men resigned either because they disliked their duties or because they were dissatisfied with their pay.
 In addition, significant numbers were dismissed, especially in the first two years of service.